Child Disability Benefit (CDB) Payment Dates 2026

 Bottom Line

-The cost of caring for a disabled child can be significant, especially if the condition is long-term.
+The cost of caring for a child with a disability can be significant, especially if the condition is long-term.
 Fortunately, programs are available to alleviate these financial burdens, including the Child Disability Benefit.

 Child Disability Benefit FAQs